- [Function]

 Executes the shell command string

-and passes it file and any of the following keyword values:-
+*csound*and passes it file and any of the following keyword values:-

-orcfile - The .orc file to use.
+:orchestraorcfile - The .orc file to use.
 If orcfile does not contain a directory component it defaults to the same directory as file.

-sndfile- The sound file for Csound to write.
+:outputsndfile- The sound file for Csound to write.
 If sndfile does not contain a directory component it defaults to the same directory as file.

 Examples: